knative/serving/docs/runtime-user-guide.md

 This document is focused on clarifying the expectations of the user container running in a Knative envioronment.
 This is separate from the expectations of the environment itself.
-The expectations of the enviornment are detailed in the [runtime contract](https://github.com/knative/serving/blob/master/docs/runtime-contract.md).
+The expectations of the environment are detailed in the [runtime contract](https://github.com/knative/serving/blob/master/docs/runtime-contract.md).

 The target audience of this document are _developers_ and _language and tooling